nslee333/nslee333/README.md

   I’m Nathan and I'm working on learning fullstack web development.

-  🌱 I’m currently learning APIs and working with the MERN stack.
+  🐲 I’m currently working on the BendJS website.

  Check out my Projects repo, that's were my main projects are located. :)